NASA will send live 4K signals from the International Space Station

 SpaceX Crew Dragon

 After 9 years, NASA and its commercial partners are again sending humans from the United States.
-A dedicated team of videographers, engineers and storytellers worked to capture the takeoff and landing of a historic moment in UHD, The mission SpaceX Crew Dragon.
+A dedicated team of videographers, engineers and storytellers worked to capture the takeoff and landing of a historic moment in UHD, the mission SpaceX Crew Dragon.

 The next mission that NASA will capture in Ultra High Definition will be Orion.
 The next generation manned vehicle with which the Agency will return to the Moon.
 UHD cameras are currently being used to document vehicle testing, capturing high-quality video for historical archiving.